UTexas

 2. Eligibility for amnesty, as outlined above, also applies to the student experiencing the medical emergency due to drug or alcohol consumption.

-3. The Dean of Students will evaluate a student’s eligibility for amnesty under this Chapter on a case-by-case basis; amnesty is not guaranteed.
+3. Student Conduct will evaluate a student’s eligibility for amnesty under this Chapter on a case-by-case basis; amnesty is not guaranteed.
 Students may receive amnesty under this policy on more than one occasion.

 4. Students eligible for amnesty will be required to participate in an educational program and may be referred for individual drug and/or alcohol counseling, but may otherwise avoid formal disciplinary action under this Chapter.
-Students who receive amnesty who decline or fail to complete the educational component may become subject to formal disciplinary action under this Chapter.
+Student records related to a grant of amnesty are not considered disciplinary records by the University.
+Students who receive amnesty but decline or fail to complete the educational component may become subject to formal disciplinary action under this Chapter.

 5. This amnesty policy applies only to university rules and policies; it does not preclude or prevent law enforcement from taking legal actions.
 Amnesty does not apply to other prohibited behavior such as the sale of an illegal drug or narcotic.